2ndQuadrant/pglogical/README.md

     'user=postgres replication=database sslmode=verify-full dbname=mydb'

-The plug-in name to pass on logical slot creation is `'pg_logical'`.
+The plug-in name to pass on logical slot creation is `'pglogical'`.

 Details are in the replication protocol docs.